-Camping with kids is possible (and can certainly be great fun!)
+Camping with babies and kids is possible (and can certainly be great fun!)
 There is no “magic” age where camping as a family is easier – every stage has its own challenges.
 It’s much easier to begin habits early and continue to evolve them over the years than suddenly try to talk older kids into doing something that is completely foreign to them.

 While we have yet to attempt a long backpacking trip with babies (though we know it is certainly possible), car camping is a great way to work out some kinks in planning and get everyone excited about future adventures.